 12. Messy Minimalist

 Rachel and Dan have two children, and they write about downsizing from the traditional, corporate-American life to live a simple, happier life.
 They share everything from decluttering tips, to ideas on simple living, to personal stories.
+This is a realistic family minimalist blog.

 Rachel also has a helpful YouTube channel, and they share monthly challenges (at least, two so far, but I love the idea).
 As a sidenote, when they decided to leave corporate America, they bought an old motel on Lake Michigan and turned it into a home.
 I think that’s pretty awesome.